 See also the separate Self-monitoring in Diabetes Mellitus article.

-Do not routinely offer self-monitoring of blood glucose levels for adults with type 2 diabetes unless:
+Currently self-monitoring of blood glucose levels for adults with type 2 diabetes is not routinely offered unless:

 - The person is on insulin; or

 - There is evidence of hypoglycaemic episodes; or